elicassion/active-gym/README.md

 Active-Gym is a collection of environments for **Active Reinforcement Learning**.
 It builds on top of existing common visual RL environments including [Atari](https://github.com/openai/atari-py), [DeepMind Control suite](https://github.com/deepmind/dm_control), and [Robosuite](https://github.com/ARISE-Initiative/robosuite).
 All environments are compatible with [Gymasium](https://github.com/Farama-Foundation/Gymnasium) interface.

 What is Active-RL?
-It is a process that allows an embodied agent to actively manage its observation in an environment.
-The agent takes motor actions (like manipulations, physical interactions) and sensory actions (like eye movement) together to finish a task.
+It is a process that allows an embodied agent to actively gather new information in an environment.
+This library particularly focus on actively managing its visual observation, for example an image crop in a 2D environment or a viewpoint in a 3D environment.
+The agent takes motor actions (like manipulations, physical interactions) and sensory actions (like eye movements) together to finish a task.

 ## Installation